Automated Mapping of Vulnerability Advisories onto their Fix Commits in Open Source Repositories: Related Work

 The lack of information on vulnerabilities of OSS makes it hard to maintain a secure software development supply chain.
-To account for this lack in information, various researchers have spent their effort on using machine learning to analyze source code repositories.
+To account for this lack of information, various researchers have spent their effort using machine learning to analyze source code repositories.

 Sabetta and Bezzi~\cite{sabetta_practical_2018} used an NLP-inspired method to represent commits and to distinguish fix commits (positives) from non-fixes (negatives).
-For each commit, bag-of-words was created by extracting the named entities from the changed source code, such as the names of classes, functions, parameters, variables, etc. To come to a prediction, these documents were treated as documents written in natural language which were classified using standard document classification methods.
-The same problem was also tackled by~\cite{Zhou2017} based on a larger dataset, using a set of models arranged in a stacked configuration; however they did not consider the content of the commit diff (the code changes), but only the natural language content of the commit message.
+For each commit, bag-of-words was created by extracting the named entities from the changed source code, such as the names of classes, functions, parameters, variables.
+To come to a prediction, these documents were treated as documents written in natural language which were classified using standard document classification methods.
+The same problem was also tackled by~\cite{Zhou2017} based on a larger dataset, using a set of models arranged in a stacked configuration; however, they did not consider the content of the commit diff (the code changes), but only the natural language content of the commit message.

-Where Sabetta and Bezzi~\cite{sabetta_practical_2018} used a SVM for the classification task at hand, Lozoya et al.~\cite{CabreraLozoya2021} investigated how to represent source code in a way that it can be used effectively for deep learning and showed that transfer learning can be effectively used to cope with the scarcity of labeled data.
+Where Sabetta and Bezzi~\cite{sabetta_practical_2018} used a SVM for the classification task at hand, Lozoya et al.~\cite{CabreraLozoya2021} investigated how to represent source code in a way that it can be used effectively for deep learning and showed that transfer learning could be effectively used to cope with the scarcity of labeled data.